linoush/DM_Velocity_Distribution/README.md

 ### Abstract:

+We use the distribution of accreted stars in SDSS-Gaia DR2 to demonstrate that the local dark matter halo may not be in equilibrium and that a non-trivial fraction is in substructure.
+Using a mixture likelihood analysis, we separate the contributions of an old, isotropic stellar halo and a younger anisotropic population.
+The latter dominates and is uniform within Galactocentric radii of 7.5–10 kpc and |z| > 2.5 kpc.
+It can be explained as the tidal debris of a disrupted massive satellite on a highly radial orbit, and is consistent with mounting evidence from recent studies.
+Simulations that track the tidal debris from such mergers find that the dark matter traces the kinematics of its stellar counterpart.
+If so, our results indicate that the majority of the local dark matter that is sourced by luminous satellites is in kinematic substructure referred to as debris flow.
+These results challenge the Standard Halo Model, which is highly discrepant with the distribution recovered from the stellar data, and have important ramifications for the interpretation of direct detection experiments.

 ### Datasets:

 These files are the most up-to-date source for the velocity distribution.
 We recommend using them over the analysis from [arXiv:1708.03635].
+Note that we use V,pec = (U, V, W ) = (8.50,13.38, 6.49) km/s (Coskunoglu, B., Ak, S., Bilir, S., et al. 2011, MNRAS, 412, 1237) and the local circular velocity v = 235 km/s.
+For the Galctocentric velocities, please use the best fit Gaussians in the paper.

 We provide the following functions:
 * f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contributio, normalized to 1.
 * f(v) substructure: this is the substructure component's velocity distribution in heliocentric frame, normalized to 1.
 * f(v) halo: this is the halo component's velocity distribution in heliocentric frame, normalized to 1.